spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 - mvn clean  - it will clean the directories and files created by previous project
 - mvn install - it will run an ansible playbook, below is the example of the console output: Plays and tasks

-Based on the listing below you can notice Play #1 and #2 are executed on management host (localhost), Play #3 and #4 are executed on EC2 instance (vm with IP: 54.159.20.34).
+Based on the listing below you can notice Play #1 and #2 are executed on Ansible management host (localhost / 127.0.0.1), Play #3 and #4 are executed on EC2 instance (vm with IP: 54.159.20.34).

 ```ansible
 [INFO] Scanning for projects...